Although rigorous, the competition is designed to ensure minimal disruption to applicant’s working schedule.

-To enter for the Scholarship, you must be employed full-time in food and beverage service, in any sector of the industry, within the United Kingdom.
+You must be employed full-time in food and beverage service, in any sector of the industry, within the United Kingdom.

-Call for Entries
+Call for entries

-Monday 3 September 2018
+Monday 4th September 2023

 Entry closing date

-Saturday 27th October – The Langham
+Saturday 21st October 2023 – The Langham

-The Quarter Final will be spread over two days, candidates will only be required to attend one of the sessions.
+The quarter-final will be spread over two days, candidates will only be required to attend one of the sessions.

-Monday 26th November – Rosewood London
+Monday 20th November 2023 – Rosewood London

-1. Identify and explain what you consider to be your TWO major achievements in your career to date.
+a) Identify and explain what you consider to be your TWO major achievements in your career to date.
 (Maximum 50 words).

-2. Briefly explain TWO ways you think entering the Gold Service Scholarship will be of benefit to you.
+b) Briefly explain TWO ways you think entering the Gold Service Scholarship will be of benefit to you.
 (Maximum of 50 words).

-3. Please identify and explain ONE way in which you could promote the front of house profession.
+c) Please identify and explain ONE way in which you could promote the front of house profession.
 (Maximum 50 words).

 The judges will include members of the Gold Service Scholarship Competitions Committee, together with invited guest judges.
 All the judges are professionals within the industry.